BackReturn Home

 For example, I would rely heavily upon grains (like brown rice), beans, and frozen/canned vegetables.
 In the proper proportions, I could make meals that were relatively balanced.
 Then, I would season them with cheap spices to keep them from feeling bland (e.g.: salt, pepper, onion or garlic powder, Italian and Cajun mixes, chili flakes, etc.).
 And finally, I would fluctuate through different combinations in order to vary my diet even further (e.g.: lentils with carrots and green beans, black beans with corn and tomato, etc.).
 My life was/is very austere, but I had a place to store food and to cook so I could get by on as little as ~$40/month.

-I wanted to help everyone more, so I meditated over what else I could share.
+I wanted to help everyone more, so I prayed over what else I could share.
 This research became the article Abundance Through Food Preservation & Economy and how I first heard of Mary's work.
 I have been reminded of it from time to time since then.

 Making sure that everyone is well fed is a fundamental aspect of what I am working towards, so it seemed natural to elaborate upon this idea of a traditional, zero-waste kitchen.
 It is often complemented by growing a "potager" (i.e.: a garden that is filled with seasonal vegetables, fruits, herbs, edible flowers, etc.).
 One does not have to own land or have a yard in order to do this.
 Some aspect of it is possible within every living circumstance, such as growing herbs on a kitchen windowsill or growing pots of vegetables on a small porch.